kamilprz/GitHub-API/README.md

 ![](screenshots/users-input.gif)

+The algorithmic approach to calculating the shortest path between source and target after finding the degree of separation is as follows.
+* Expand the source by a "degree".
+* Check for intersection with target.
+* Expand the target by a "degree"
+* Check for intersection with source.
+* Continue until intersection found or until source and target both expanded by 3 "degrees" - at which point you're at the maximum 6 degrees.

+Here "expand" means to get all the nodes in the next degree of separation.
+(For example, getting all the followers of each follower of the target would be equivalent to expanding the target for a 2nd time)

+* If an intersection is found, return back and build a path through parents and children.

 There is error handling built in.
 The user will be redirected to localhost:5000/degrees and prompted with an error if either: <br>
 * 1 : At least one of the users requested is not a contributor to the repository in question. <br>
 * 2 : The degree of separation between the two requested users is greater than 6. <br>